 – Thanks to reforms and fiscal consolidation measures that were implemented during the previous government’s term, Serbia has, for the first time after 10 years, received a prime minister whose mandate begins with the state coffers in good order.
 Macroeconomic and fiscal stability have been achieved, conditions for doing business have improved significantly, as evidenced by Serbia’s advancement on the World Bank’s Doing Business list by as many as 32 places, which we achieved last year.
 Also contributing to the improvement of the investment climate was inflation remaining within the envisaged boundaries and the dinar maintaining a stable exchange rate.
 Serbia’s credit rating also improved.

 At the end of June, we had a surplus of 44.1 billion dinars at the general government level, despite a projected deficit of 36 billion.
 Likewise, public debt is falling faster than expected and was at the level of 65.7% at the end of June.

 All this testifies to us today having healthy public finances, and a stable and predictable macroeconomic environment.
-What is especially important for us and for investors is that these positive trends are sustainable and that this government is continuing to build on the foundations set by its predecessor, as well as starting to seek growth in some non-traditional areas, in order to create some new perspectives for Serbia and all of its citizens.
+What is especially important for investors and us is that these positive trends are sustainable and that this government is continuing to build on the foundations set by its predecessor, as well as starting to seek growth in some non-traditional areas, to create some new perspectives for Serbia and all of its citizens.